EliahKagan/palgoviz/doc/install-dev-container.md

 You can create the codespace for any branch.
 That branch will be checked out into the codespace initially, but the dev container in the codespace will have access to other branches.
-In particular, if you create the codespace for your main branch, you’ll still be able to switch (or even create) a feature branch and use it to work on the feature branch.
+For example, if you create the codespace for your main branch, you’ll still be able to switch (or even create) a feature branch and use it to work on the feature branch.